jhelmt/jhelmt.github.io/index.md

 **Past** (as organiser): [Frontiers... workshops](https://willperkins.org/frontiersworkshops.html).

+## Open position
+I am currently advertising a PDRA (postdoc) position in probability/statistical mechanics/mathematical physics, see [here](https://durham.taleo.net/careersection/du_ext/jobdetail.ftl?job=25001451&lang=en).
+The position is for 36 months (there is an additional 6 months of funding beyond the grant duration).
+Please contact me if you are interested in applying and have questions!
+The application deadline is December 7th.

 ## Contact
 I'm an associate professor in the Department of Mathematical Sciences at the University of Durham.
 You can email me: bhjm24 at durham dot ac dot uk.
 If you are in Durham, find me in MCS 3031.